joanbm/moc-fluidsynth-decoder-plugin/README.md

 ## Usage instructions

-By default, the plugin will try to use the SoundFont you have in `/usr/share/soundfonts/default.sf2`.
+By default, the plugin will try to use the system's default SoundFont.
+For example, `/usr/share/sounds/sf2/default-GM.sf2:ro` on Debian, or `/usr/share/soundfonts/default.sf2` in Arch Linux.

 To use a different SoundFont, set the `FluidSynth_SoundFont` configuration option to the path of your SoundFont in `.moc/config`, e.g.: